I just got an email from a guy that made a great point about this unfunded liability stuff.

 Well, that wasn't enough for him.

-On the European economic question, did you ask Chancellor Merkel specifically to uh drop her insistence that the private sector become involved in a Greek debt bailout, which is holding up that bailout.
+So another reporter on the European economic question, did you ask Chancellor Merkel specifically to drop her insistence that the private sector become involved in a Greek debt bailout, which is holding up that bailout?

 And considering you blame the European sluggishness for America's own stalled recovery.

-It's just very important to for folks to remember how close we came to complete disaster.
+It's just very important for folks to remember how close we came to complete disaster.

-The world economy took a severe blow two and a half years ago.
+The campaign economy took a severe blow two and a half years ago.

 And in part, that was because of a whole set of policy decisions that have been made and challenges that had been unaddressed over the course of the previous decade.